IC-7610 Remote Access — System Architecture

 MTU Considerations

 WireGuard adds ~60 bytes of overhead per packet.
-With OCI's networking layer adding its own encapsulation, the default MTU of 1420 caused audio packet fragmentation and garbled audio in wfview.
+With OCI's networking layer adding its own encapsulation, the default MTU of 1420 caused audio packet fragmentation.

 Setting MTU = 1380 on both ends of the tunnel resolved this.
 The MTU must match — a mismatch between the two ends causes fragmentation on one side.